romana/romana.github.io/how/moredetails.md

 Cloud Native applications frequently take advantage of a [microservices](http://thenewstack.io/best-practices-for-developing-cloud-native-applications-and-microservice-architectures/) based approach.
 This requires replicated elements within a service be identified individually, yet all be managed collectively as a unified service.
 These requirements are well suited to a layer 2 networking model since it provides network isolation as well as explicit access control and membership affinity through its gateway and CIDR.

 Other cloud networking solutions that use layer 3 for tenant isolation are unable to take advantage of these layer 2 properties.
-However, since Romana *does maintain CIDRs for each tenant segment*, like layer 2 networks, it is inherently service oriented because network segments can define microservice boundaries.
+However, since Romana *does maintain CIDRs for each tenant segment*, like layer 2 networks, it is inherently service oriented because network segments can *define microservice boundaries*.
 And, since network segments define a service boundary, the CIDR that controls traffic in and out of a segment can also be used to steer traffic among Microservices and through operator defined [Service Functions](#service-insertion).

 The default gateway of the endpoints in a segment (i.e. a microservice) can be assigned to a Load Balancer, or any other Service Function device to act as the service endpoint.
 These front end Service Functions can apply any kind of user policy that is required.